Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Introduction

-Based on the theoretical results, we propose two feasible ways to alter the convolutional architectures to enhance the robustness of neural networks.
-One approach is upsampling the inputs only, and the other is simply modifying the sliding stride configuration of convolutional operators.
-With the proposed methods, we achieve superior robustness improvements for benchmark neural architectures such as AlexNet \cite{krizhevsky2012alex}, VGG16 \cite{simonyan2015vgg}, RestNet18 \cite{he2016resnet} and PreActResNet18 \cite{he2016preactresnet} using various defensive models, including AT \cite{madry2018pgd}, ALP \cite{kannan2018alp}, TRADES \cite{zhang2019trades}, MART \cite{wang2020mart}, FAT \cite{zhang2020fat} and AWP \cite{wu2020awp}.
-Moreover, besides robustness, we also observe a surprising enhancement of natural classification accuracy on the modified network architectures.
-Therefore, the proposed methods not only help to strengthen the anti-perturbation ability of neural networks, but can also boost their feature representation capacity.
+Based on these theoretical understandings, we present two simple but effective ways to improve existing CNNs.
+The first straightforward approach is to upsample the input such that subsequent feature maps are scaled up.
+The other is to modify sliding stride configurations of downsampling operators.
+Both are orthogonal to existing defense mechanisms, from the simplest AT \cite{madry2018pgd} and TRADES \cite{zhang2019trades} to the state-of-the-art AWP~\cite{wu2020awp} and DAJAT \cite{addepalli2020dajat}.
+With the proposed modifications, we achieve impressive robustness improvements for benchmark CNNs such as AlexNet \cite{krizhevsky2012alex}, VGG16 \cite{simonyan2015vgg}, RestNet18 \cite{he2016resnet}, and PreActResNet18 \cite{he2016preactresnet}.
+Besides, our further attempts at the Transformer architecture \cite{dosovitskiy2021vits} show that the approach is fairly effective and generalizable.
+Moreover, in addition to adversarial robustness, we also observe a surprising enhancement of natural accuracy on the modified networks.
+It indicates that the proposed methods not only help to strengthen the anti-perturbation ability of neural networks, but can also boost the model capacity.
 We believe that the study of the paper will lead to a new perspective to understand the adversarial robustness of neural networks.

 Our major contributions can be summarized as follows: \begin{itemize} \item We theoretically reveal that the anti-perturbation ability of neural networks is closely related to the feature maps of convolutional layers.
 Properly enlarging the dimensions of convolutional features before average pooling can improve robustness, whereas the opposite holds true for max pooling.